-(By invitation only to be studied in Year 12)
+By invitation only to be started in Year 11 and completed in Year 12

 The ECU UniPrep Schools program offers students the opportunity to undertake a University Preparation Pathway prior to completing high school.
 UniPrep prepares students for university-level study by teaching them the skills required for academic success with an emphasis on them becoming independent learners.